Ben 10: Toy line

 Bandai manufactured Ben 10 toys from the first four series, while Playmates Toys has produced toys for the 2016 reboot.

 Six construction sets were produced by Lego, depicting Spidermonkey, Humungousaur, Swampfire, Chromastone, Jet Ray, and Big Chill.

 The series received three McDonald's Happy Meal promotions internationally, as well as one in America in August 2011.
 The toys are colored translucent figures of some Omnitrix/Ultimatrix aliens and their Ultimate forms, with a small photo of Ben inside.
 The Alien Force toys are four rings, each one is an alien (Goop, Jetray, Alien X, Chromastone) with features linked with their powers.

 Comic books

-Developed by Jason Hall, Min G. Kuand and Heroic Age, the Ben 10 comic revolves around Ben's summer vacation with Gwen and their Grandpa Max, travelling in the Rust Bucket.
-The Ben 10: Alien Force comic revolves around Ben, with Gwen and a reformed Kevin, battling the Highbreed and the DNAliens.

 Cartoon Network Action Pack was a 2006–2012 comic book series made by DC Comics which showcased Ben 10 alongside Samurai Jack, Codename: Kids Next Door, The Secret Saturdays, or Generator Rex.
 Some of the issues were connected with the franchise, while others are non-canon.

-In February 2013, IDW Publishing announced a partnership with Cartoon Network to produce comics based on Cartoon Network properties.
-Ben 10 was one of the titles announced to be published.
+In February 2013, IDW Publishing announced a partnership with Cartoon Network to produce comics based on its properties, including Ben 10, which ultimately resulted in a four-issue series published between November 2023 and February 2024, written by Jason Henderson and Gordon Purcell.

+Dynamite Entertainment series

 In July 2024, Dynamite Entertainment and Warner Bros.
 Discovery Global Brands and Experiences announced new comic books featuring Ben 10.
+The first issue was released on May 6, 2026.